Mapping a Drive (Windows)

 - Make sure you’ve logged into the Georgetown network with your laptop computer at least once in your office using a wired (Ethernet) connection before you attempt to map a Phoenix drive from home.
 Otherwise, you may receive the message The system cannot log you on now because the domain GEORGETOWN is not available.

-Log into Georgetown SafeConnect.
-(Note: Perform an Update Site in Georgetown SafeConnect if you have any problems logging in.)
+- Log in to Georgetown AnyConnect.
+(Note: Perform an Update Site in Georgetown AnyConnect if you have any problems logging in.)

-Double-click on the My Computer icon located on your Desktop.
-(If the icon is not on your Desktop, click on the Start menu and then select My Computer.)
+- Double-click on the My Computer icon located on your Desktop.
+(If the icon isn’t on your Desktop, click on the Start menu and then select My Computer.)